sayone-tech/docker-django-config/README.md

 # docker-django-config

-+ Install Docker & Docker Compose in your local machine based on your local machine operating system.
++ Install Docker(26.0 or above) & Docker Compose(2.27.0 or above) in your local machine based on your local machine operating system.

 + Create docker-compose.yml with the required services for the project using the given template.